ankitkaushik990/OTP-based-Authentication-App/README.md

 ---

-**Note:** Replace `https://github.com/oodlestechnologies/Scaffold-Training-2023.git` with the actual URL of your project's Git repository.
+**Note:** Replace `<link>` with the actual URL of your project's Git repository.
 Customize this template according to your project's specific requirements.
 Include additional sections or remove existing ones as necessary.